dreamportdev/Osdev-Notes/06_Userspace/06_Resource_Management.md

 ## Data Copying
 Another thing left as an exercise to the user is to decide their method of copying data between userspace and the kernel.
 One option is to use the userspace provided buffersm, which is efficient due to a single copy but does require sanitization of pointers and lengths to ensure safety.
-Some things to consider are other threads in the same address space modifying memory at the same address  Another option is to copy into a kernel buffer first, which simplifies the sanitization but has the added overhead and loss of performance.
+Some things to consider are other threads in the same address space modifying memory at the same address.
+Another option is to copy into a kernel buffer first, which simplifies the sanitization but has the added overhead and loss of performance.